NixOS containers in ChromeOS

 Crostini runs a Linux VM (booting a hardened kernel), which in turn runs lxc

-container ships a few services that make that magic
+The default Debian container ships a few services that make that magic happen.
+Here are the most useful two:

 garcon

-container is that it is “vanilla” and it
+The obvious downside of the Debian container is that it is âvanillaâ and

-it easy to build a container that ships required tools (think git
+difference: it makes it easy to build a container image that includes all

 , ssh

-, but
+, nvim

-even the AWS CLI) and all their required configuration (.dotfiles
+, even the AWS CLI) and their

-, profiles,
+, profiles, etc.).

 To get NixOS running under Crostini: